Meriem-toui/Microservices-architecture/README.md

 # Microservices-architecture

-Les microservices désignent à la fois une architecture et une approche de développement logiciel qui consiste à décomposer les applications en éléments les plus simples, indépendants les uns des autres.
-Contrairement à une approche monolithique classique, selon laquelle tous les composants forment une entité indissociable, les microservices fonctionnent en synergie pour accomplir les mêmes tâches, tout en étant séparés.
-Chacun de ces composants ou processus est un microservice.
+Microservices are both an architecture and an approach to software development that consists of breaking down applications into the simplest pieces, independent of each other.
+Unlike a classic monolithic approach, where all components form an inseparable entity, microservices work synergistically to accomplish the same tasks, while being separate.
+Each of these components or processes is a microservice.

 # Excise
-1. Créer le micro service Customer-service
+1. Create the Customer-service micro service
-  - Créer l’entité Customer
+  - Create the Customer entity
-  -  Créer l’interface CustomerRepository basée sur Spring Data
+  - Create the CustomerRepository interface based on Spring Data
-  -  Déployer l’API Restful du micro-service en utilisant Spring Data Rest
+  - Deploy the Restful API of the micro-service using Spring Data Rest
-  - Tester le Micro service
+  - Test the Micro service
-2. Créer le micro service Inventory-service
+2. Create the Inventory-service micro-service
-  - Créer l’entité Product
+  - Create the Product entity
-  -  Créer l’interface ProductRepository basée sur Spring Data
+  - Create the ProductRepository interface based on Spring Data
-  - Déployer l’API Restful du micro-service en utilisant Spring Data Rest
+  - Deploy the Restful API of the micro-service using Spring Data Rest
-  - Tester le Micro service
+  - Test the Micro service
-3. Créer la Gateway service en utilisant Spring Cloud Gateway
+3. Create the Gateway service using Spring Cloud Gateway
-   1. Tester la Service proxy en utilisant une configuration Statique basée sur le fichier application.yml
+   1. Test the Proxy Service using a Static configuration based on the application.yml file
-   2. Tester la Service proxy en utilisant une configuration Statique basée une configuration Java
+   2. Test the Proxy Service using a Static configuration based on a Java configuration
-4. Créer l’annuaire Registry Service basé sur NetFlix Eureka Server
+4. Create the Registry Service directory based on NetFlix Eureka Server
-5. Tester le proxy en utilisant une configuration dynamique de Gestion des routes vers les micro services enregistrés dans l’annuaire Eureka Server
+5. Test the proxy using a dynamic configuration of Route management to micro services registered in the Eureka Server directory
-6. Créer Le service Billing-Service en utilisant Open Feign pour communiquer avec les services Customer-service et Inventory-service
+6. Create the Billing-Service service using Open Feign to communicate with the Customer-service and Inventory-service services
-7. Créer un client Angular qui permet d’afficher une facture
+7. Create an Angular client that allows you to display an invoice